borisliu/from-python-to-django/byte-of-python-master/more.md

 **How It Works**

 Notice that the `sort` method of a `list` can take a `key` parameter which determines how the list is sorted (usually we know only about ascending or descending order).
-In our case, we want to do a custom sort, and for that we need to write a function but instead of writing a separate `def` block for a function that will get used in only this one place, we use a lambda expression to create a new function.
+In our case, we want to do a custom sort, and for that we need to write a function.
+Instead of writing a separate `def` block for a function that will get used in only this one place, we use a lambda expression to create a new function.

 ## List Comprehension